-- (1) IN GENERAL.-If the Administrator deploys any counterterrorism personnel or resource, such as explosive detection sweeps, random bag inspections, or patrols by Visible Intermodal Prevention and Response teams, to enhance security at a transportation system or transportation facility for a period of not less than 180 consecutive days, the Administrator shall provide sufficient notification to the system or facility operator, as applicable, not less than 14 days prior to terminating the deployment. - (2) EXCEPTION.-This subsection shall not apply if the Administrator-
+(1) IN GENERAL.-If the Administrator deploys any counterterrorism personnel or resource, such as explosive detection sweeps, random bag inspections, or patrols by Visible Intermodal Prevention and Response teams, to enhance security at a transportation system or transportation facility for a period of not less than 180 consecutive days, the Administrator shall provide sufficient notification to the system or facility operator, as applicable, not less than 14 days prior to terminating the deployment.

+(ž) Exception.-This subsection shall not apply if the

+Administrator-

-(A) determines there is an urgent security need for the personnel or resource described in paragraph (1); and (B) notifies the appropriate committees of Congress of the determination under subparagraph (A).
+(A) determines there is an urgent security need for the personnel or resource described in paragraph (1); and of the determination under subparagraph (A).